2075/rest-socket/README.md

-rest-socket
+REST-socket
 ===========

-Binary REST socket library for NodeJS and HTML5
+Binary REST sockets for NodeJS and HTML5